 - A bow, or, less commonly, a flower

 - Some type of jewelry, especially if the character is meant to be older.

 - Pink, pastel "girly" color scheme, or at least lighter than the male.

-- High heels, or a leg-shape that suggests them.
+- High heels, or a leg shape suggestive of them.

-- Wearing a skirt (Amusing in the many situations where the equivalent male characters rarely wear pants, making most of them Half Dressed Cartoon Animals.)
+- A skirt.
+(Amusingly, equivalent male characters rarely wear pants, making most of them Half Dressed Cartoon Animals.)

 - Long or heavily-styled hair with decorations, even if their species doesn't even have hair in real life!